moment/momentjs.com/docs/moment/00-use-it/04-require-js.md

 if you plan to use moment with Require.js.
 Also upgrade to **2.14.0** or above for best experience.

-As a start, you might have aquired moment through bower or node_modules or anything else that places moment.js together with a locales directory in a base folder.
+As a start, you might have acquired moment through bower or node_modules or anything else that places moment.js together with a locales directory in a base folder.
 Then you should use a tool like [adapt-pkg-main](https://github.com/jrburke/adapt-pkg-main), or manually --